 “Reformation 500” in the NC Synod is a partnership with the Evangelical Lutheran Church in America’s (ELCA) Commemoration of the Reformation’s 500th Anniversary.

-The planning and work of the task force is dynamic, ever-changing, and on-going.
-If you have suggestions or ideas, please contact task force chair, Sarah Ingle, or call the synod office at 704-633-4861.
+The work of the task force was dynamic and exciting, and covered the span of three years.
+If you have questions please contact the synod office at 704-633-4861.

 The Reformation 500 Task Force is happy to share a new choral piece by Dr. Paul Weber with your congregation.
 It is a setting of Romans 1:16-17 and includes a verse of Martin Luther’s first Christ-hymn, “Dear Christians, One and All, Rejoice!”
 The anthem, “For I Am Not Ashamed,” is available below for download in two formats: choral and flute, and flute alone.

 |ELCA News Story "ELCA looks ahead to 500th anniversary..."|

 |Anniversary of the Reformation in 2017|

 “When Martin Luther posted his “Ninety-Five Theses” or “Disputation on the Power and Efficacy of Indulgences” in Wittenberg on October 31, 1517, the resulting debate about Christian teaching and practice led to changes that have shaped the course of Western Christianity for almost 500 years.”